Fetching data from Yandex Managed Service for Apache Kafka® to Yandex Managed Service for ClickHouse®

 -

-- Usernames and passwords of users with the
+- Usernames and passwords of the accounts with the

-roles in Managed Service for Apache Kafka® clusters. - Names of the Managed Service for Apache Kafka® clusters' topics.
+ACCESS_ROLE_PRODUCERandACCESS_ROLE_CONSUMERroles in your Managed Service for Apache Kafka® clusters. - Names of topics in the Managed Service for Apache Kafka® clusters.

-- Username and password that will be used to access a Managed Service for ClickHouse® cluster.
+- Username and password that will be used to access your Managed Service for ClickHouse® cluster.

 -